-It's possible to configure Nextcloud to distribute its data over multiple buckets for scalability purpose.
-You can find out more information about upscaling with object storage and Nextcloud in the Nextcloud customer portal. .. latest replace:: latest
+You can find out more information about upscaling with object storage and Nextcloud in the Nextcloud customer portal.

 8.6 Configuring External Storage (GUI)

 The External Storage Support application enables you to mount external storage services and devices as secondary Nextcloud storage devices.
 You may also allow users to mount their own external storage services.